MrCee/Synology-Homebrew/README.md

 ### Select your install type:

-#### 1) Minimal Install: This will provide the homebrew basics, ignore packages in config.yaml, leaving the rest to you.
+#### 1) Minimal Install:
+This will provide the Homebrew basics, ignore packages in `config.yaml`, leaving the rest to you.

-_You can also use this option to uninstall packages in config.yaml installed by option 2 by running the script again._
+_You can also use this option to uninstall packages in `config.yaml` installed by option 2 by running the script again._

-#### 2) Advanced Install: Full setup includes packages in config.yaml
+#### 2) Advanced Install:
+Full setup includes packages in `config.yaml`.

 _Recommended if you want to get started with Neovim or install some of the great packages listed._

 #### Both install types include the following essential packages to ensure Homebrew runs smoothly on Synology:

-git, ruby, glibc, gcc, clang-build-analyzer (which includes latest python & pip), yq, zsh, oh-my-zsh.
+- git, ruby, glibc, gcc, clang-build-analyzer (which includes latest python & pip), yq, zsh, oh-my-zsh.

-## Configuration for Advanced install (config.yaml)
+## Configuration for Advanced install (`config.yaml`)

 To manage packages, plugins, and themes, edit the `config.yaml` file and set the install flag to one of three options: **true**, **false**, or **skip**.